Axyom

 Naming the urge

 The flow starts by making the user say it out loud.
 What are you about to buy.
 How much.
 Which category.
-A purchase that stays vague is easy to make — one typed into a field and priced at $1,300 is already harder.
+A purchase that stays vague is easy to make — one typed into a field and given a number is already harder.

 One quiet question sits at the bottom: planned, or not.
 It blocks nothing.
 It just puts the honest answer on the screen before any money moves.

 Then the screen goes black.
-A circle, a slow breath, and the purchase re-priced in the only currency that stings: time.
-"That's 74 hours of your work."
-Not $1,300 — 74 hours.
+A sphere, a slow breath, and the purchase re-priced in the only unit that stings: time.
+Not the amount — the hours of work behind it.
+The financial context that makes that translation possible is optional; without it Axyom simply says less.

 Nothing here can be tapped through quickly.
-The breath has a duration.
-For thirty seconds the product does exactly one thing, and it does it without a single notification.
+The breath has a duration the user sets once: thirty, sixty or ninety seconds, sixty by default.
+For that whole minute the product does exactly one thing, and it does it without a single notification.

 The product in motion

-A short view of how Axyom turns impulse into pause, reflection, and a better decision.
-No narration, no audio, no copy on top of the picture.
+The pause, the breath, the three outcomes and the record, in ten seconds.
+No narration, no audio, no copy over the picture.
 The screen has to carry the argument by itself.

 Plays muted on viewport.
 If reduced motion is on, the poster stays put — the still already tells the story.